-Other Comprehensive Income (OCI).
+OCI.
 OCI comprises of items of income and expense that are not recognized in profit or loss for the year in accordance with PFRS.
-Other comprehensive income of the Company pertains to revaluation reserve on property, plant and equipment and remeasurement gains and losses on retirement liability.
+OCI of the Company pertains to revaluation reserve on property, plant and equipment and remeasurement gains and losses on retirement liability.